outscale/cluster-api-provider-outscale/docs/src/topics/config-nodes.md

 # Configuring nodes

+## Keypairs

+Keypairs must be configured.
+CAPOSC does not create keypairs anymore.

-## Adding control-plane nodes
+## Adding controlplane nodes

-A `OscMachineTemplate` resource must be created for control plane nodes.
+A `OscMachineTemplate` resource must be created for controlplane nodes.

-When adding subnets with the `controlplane` role on multiple subregions, control plane nodes will be automatically deployed on the specified subregions.
+No need to define the node subregion, CAPI automaticaly assigns controlplane nodes to subregions (failure domains).

 ## Adding worker nodes

 A `MachineDeployment` resource and an `OscMachineTemplate` resource must be created per worker node pool.

-In a multi-AZ deployment, a node pool (`MachineDeployment`/`OscMachineTemplate` pair) must be created per AZ.
+The node subregion needs to be configured.

 ## Adding volumes to nodes